Royal Canadian Sea Cadet Corps Vanguard

 Want to learn more about the extent of our program?
 Get in touch with us today and swing by for a visit!

-We are looking for new recruits for when training starts and have set up 3 intakes.
+We are looking for new recruits presently and those joining new will become part of our first intake.
 We will take Cadets from the ages of 12 through 18:

 Ages 12 through 15 will enter into our Phase training system.
 The phases are broken up by ages, so new Cadets meet new friends their own age.